-10.12.13 anomalies
+10.11.13 anomalies

 This function computes the anomalies for the whole dataset.
-It can compute anomalies from the full, seasonal, monthly, daily and hourly climatologies.
+It can compute anomalies from the full, seasonal, monthly and daily climatologies.
 Optionally standardized anomalies can be calculated.

-- period: define the granularity of the climatology to use: full period, seasonal, monthly, daily or hourly.
-Available periods: 'full', 'season', 'seasonal', 'monthly', 'month', 'mon', 'daily', 'day', 'hourly', 'hour', 'hr'.
+- period: define the granularity of the climatology to use: full period, seasonal, monthly or daily.
+Available periods: 'full', 'season', 'seasonal', 'monthly', 'month', 'mon', 'daily', 'day'.
 Default is 'full' - reference: Time slice to use as the reference to compute the climatology on.
 Can be 'null' to use the full cube or a dictionary with the parameters from extract\time.
 Default is null - standardize: if true calculate standardized anomalies (default: false) - seasons: if period 'seasonal' or 'season' allows to set custom seasons.
 Default is '[DJF, MAM, JJA, SON]'